silas/node-jenkins/README.md

 These options will be passed along with any call, although only certain endpoints support them.

  * depth (Number, default: 0): how much data to return (see [depth control](https://wiki.jenkins-ci.org/display/JENKINS/Remote+access+API#RemoteaccessAPI-Depthcontrol))
+ * tree (String, optional): path expression (see Jenkins API documentation for more information)

 <a name="init"></a>
 ### jenkins([options])